rajtyagi2718/tic-tac-toe/README.md

 ## MDP
 The game can be viewed as a Markov Decision Process (MDP) where each board is a state and each player can take an action to advance to an afterstate.
 As a graph, afterstates are children.
 The root node is the empty board, and the leaves are the terminal boards (win, lose, or draw).
 An upper bound for the number of states is 3^9 = 19,683.
 The actual number of states is 5478.
 Accounting for symmetry and transpositions, we can narrow it down 765 states.

 To develop different policies, we create a table mapping each state to a value.
 Terminal states are valued at (1, -1, 0) for (agent1 win, agent2 win, draw).
 During game play, the agent will choose an action with the best afterstate.
-So agent1 finds the maximal child value, agent2 the minimal.
+So agent1 finds the maximal child value and agent2 the minimal.

 ## DP
 DP recursively generates the complete game tree, then backs up the values from the leaves to the root.
 The Uniform agent assumes actions are chosen randomly.
 So parent values equal the average of its children.
 The Discount agent is similar, except values decay for each ply of the backup.
 The Minimax agent assumes the opponent plays optimally as well.
 Therefore, each parent value will equal the optimal child value.